Why does the DMV suspend a Driver License for Dementia?

-Moderate Cognitive Impact
+Moderate Cognitive Impairment

 At this stage, the driver is experiencing greater difficulty with independent living and may require supervision.
-Spacial awareness may be affected and reasoning may be impacted to a point that they are unable to cope with their environment.
+Spatial awareness may be affected and reasoning may be impacted to a point that they are unable to cope with their environment.
 Perception/reaction time may be delayed and memory deteriorates.

 Severe Cognitive Impact

 At this most advanced stage, the person is no longer able to care for their own safety or hygiene.
 Continual supervision is necessary and the person may be incoherent or mute.